kylelang/stats-refs/README.md

 keep these files as clean and useful as possible, we impose the following formatting rules.
 - The BibTex files in the */raw* directory MUST NOT contain annotations.
-  - I.e., these files have no `annote` field.
+  - I.e., the entries in these files have no `annote` field.
 - The BibTex files in the */annotated* directory MUST contain only annotations.
-  - I.e., the only field that these files have is the `annote` field.
+  - I.e., the only field that the entries in these files have is the `annote` field.
-- The entries in all BibTex files MUST be ordered in ascending alpha-numeric ordering with the following precedence:
+- The entries in all BibTex files MUST be sorted in ascending order based on the following sequence of keys:
   1. The entry's `key` field, if defined
   1. The surnames of the entry's `author` field
   1. The entry's `year` field
-  1. The entry's `bibtexkey` field
+  1. The entry's citation-key
 - The first three fields in each entry SHOULD be:
   1. `title`
   1. `author`
   1. `year`
 - The remaining fields SHOULD be ordered alphabetically.

+### Format of BibTex citation-keys
-- The `bibtexkey` field MUST be formatted as *author1Author2:year* where:
+- The citation-key SHOULD be formatted as *author1Author2:year* where:
   - *author1* is the surname of the first author (with first letter lower-case)
-  - *author2* is one of the following:
+  - *Author2* is one of the following:
 	1. An empty string when the publication has exactly one author
     1. Surname of the second author (with first letter upper-case) when the publication has exactly two authors
 	1. The string-literal *"EtAl"* when the publication has three or more authors
+- Exceptions to the *author1Author2:year* rule MAY be made for canonical citations of software.
+  - In these cases, the citation-key can be the name of the software package.

+#### Citation-key examples

+Reference:
+- Ross, B. (2000).
+A quantum theory of happy little trees.
+Journal of Quantum Art, 3(14).
+42.

+Key:
+- `ross:2000`

+Reference:
+- Foo, A., & Bar, B. (2000).
+Why did the (prairie) chicken cross the road:
+  Numerical methods for modeling avian migration patterns.
+New York: Gotham Publishing.

+Key:
+- `fooBar:2000`

+Reference:
+- Cobain, K., Grohl, D., & Novoselic, K. (2000).
+A game-theoretic analysis of early-career academics' research productivity.
+Journal of Probabilistic Existential Dread.
+1(2).
+1 - 12.

+Key:
+- `cobainEtAl:2000`

+Reference:
+- Turing, A. (2000). stopIt: A header-only C++ library to solve the halting problem.

+Key:
+- `turing:2000` *OR* `stopIt`

 ## Programmatic Workflows
 The project's formatting guidelines can be programatically applied to a BibTex